Klagarge/BachelorThesis-OTSecurity/02-main/simu-env/wmbus.typ

 #let body = [
-  Orginial idea was to do a replay attack on a #gls("wmbus") system as shown on @fig:simu-env-wmbus-implementation.
+  The orginial idea was to do a replay attack on a #gls("wmbus") system as shown on @fig:simu-env-wmbus-implementation.
-  Like the electrical meter where an attacker measure the power consumption of two weeks of hollidays.
-Then replay thoses weeks and can optionnaly add some graphical card for mining bitcoins.
+  A real world situation could be a malicious person recording the data emitted by an electrical meter during two weeks of holidays.
+Then they could replay thoses weeks to reduce their electrical bill.
 ]

 #let fig = [